earthdaily/EDA-Documentation/Console/CatalogUI.md

 -->

 ## Introduction
-Customers can get access to and browse through our image catalog and products through the EarthPlatform.
+Customers can access and browse through our image catalog and products through the EarthPlatform.
 In addition to providing useful metadata and details about the listed images, it provides capabilities to interact with the scene contents.
 You can access the EarthPlatform [here](https://console.earthdaily.com/platform).

 ## Search